 Maintain congruence between the school and the mission as articulated in the Goals and Criteria of Sacred Heart schools

 Provide a warm and inviting classroom community that promotes a positive and productive learning environment in which each student feels a sense of belonging

 Commit to addressing social justice, diversity, equity, and anti-racist, anti-bias education in the curriculum through lessons, actions, and discussions, as well as programs such as Learning for Justice (formerly Teaching Tolerance)

-Assist the Head Teacher by participating in all aspects of classroom life, including but not limited to classroom management, curriculum design, and lesson and project preparation and instruction
+Assist the Head Teacher by participating in all aspects of classroom life, including but not limited to classroom management, curriculum design, planning meetings, special events, and lesson and project preparation and instruction

 Differentiate instruction to support group and individual learning, and provide additional support and enrichment to students in small groups and one-to-one as needed

 Select and utilize texts, posters, resources, and language that represent a wide range of identities in daily lessons

 Support Head Teachers in preparing for and conducting parent conferences and reviewing progress reports, as well as reporting on the growth, learning style, and behavior of the students